-Soon as possible.
+Children who become ill with one of the above defined conditions during the school day will be required to go home - as soon as possible.
 It is the parent's/guardian's responsibility to either pick up their child or make arrangements for a person listed on their student's emergency list to pick up their child.
-This MUST be done in a timely manner.
+This MUST be done within an hour.

-If a child is sick at home or is sent home from school for an illness, they are NOT to return to school until they are free of fever and/or symptoms, or the next school day, which ever comes first.
+If a child is sick at home or is sent home from school for an illness, they are NOT to return to school until they are free of fever and/or symptoms and/or no longer contagious.